tongnie/ImputeFormer/README.md

 ## Acknowledgement

-We acknowledge [SPIN](https://github.com/Graph-Machine-Learning-Group/spin) for providing a useful benchmark tool and [TorchSpatiotemporal](https://github.com/TorchSpatiotemporal) for model implementations.
+We acknowledge [SPIN](https://github.com/Graph-Machine-Learning-Group/spin) for providing a useful benchmark tool and training pipeline and [TorchSpatiotemporal](https://github.com/TorchSpatiotemporal) for helpful model implementations.